CamdenB16/Autonomous-Vehicle/README.md

 download your changes to their machine to work on them locally.

 ## That's it
-If you have any other questions, just message me on discord. -Conner#
+If you have any other questions, feel free to reach out to me.